 The Hoch & Heilig Mountain Pilgrims' Trail leads through very rural regions.
 In some simple accommodations it can happen that only shared bathrooms are available.

 At the Hoch & Heilig Mountain Pilgrims' Trail you can travel with your dog.
 However, please be aware of the leash obligation and that the trail also places considerable demands on the condition of your dog.
-The extra costs for the dog (without food) are between € 5,00 and € 15,00 and will be collected directly in the accommodation.
+The extra costs for a dog range between € 5,00 and € 20,00 (without food; per night) and will be paid directly on site in the accommodation.

 Three different types of catering are available to you in the partner accommodations: